-Detail Expenditure Statement £000 £000 expenditure £000 Long term Debtors Short term Debtors (2,130) 2,130 A calculation to split debtors between short and long term was incorrect leading to an overstatement of the long-term debtor balance and an understatement of the short-term creditor balance by £2.13m.
+Detail Detail Comprehensive Income and Expenditure Statement £000 Balance Sheet £000 Impact on total net expenditure £000 Long term Debtors Short term Debtors (2,130) 2,130 A calculation to split debtors between short and long term was incorrect leading to an overstatement of the long-term debtor balance and an understatement of the short-term creditor balance by £2.13m.
 PPE (1,109) Investment Property 1,109 An amount of £1,109k relating to Springfield Mill had been classified as PPE Assets Under Construction but should have been classified under Investment Property.
-Heritage Assets 5,725 Revaluation reserve (5,725) (5,725) (5,725) In 2021-22 management proposes to use different valuation records to support the valuation for museum exhibits included in the financial statements.
-The impact is to increase the balance by £5.725m.
-We are currently discussing the appropriateness of this adjustment with management.
-Carry forward total (5,725) 0 (5,725)
+PPE (106) Investment property 106 Due to a posting error an amount of £106k had been classified as PPE Assets Under Construction but should have been classified under Investment Property.
+Carry forward total 0 0 0